Brennan Poole: Early career

-UMP Modifieds
+IMCA Modifieds and Dirt Late Models

-Poole drove Dirt Modifieds in the UMP ranks from 2007 to 2008 for his family's team at their hometrack of Houston Raceway Park, he scored 7 wins in 2008 and the Texas World Dirt Championship.
+Poole drove Dirt Modifieds in the IMCA ranks from 2007 to 2008 for his family's team at their home track of Houston Raceway Park, he scored seven wins in 2008 and the Texas World Dirt Championship.

+He also ran some select Dirt Late Model races on the side, in addition to his IMCA schedule.

 UARA-Stars Late Models

+From 2009 to 2010, Poole raced Late Model Stock Cars in the UARA-Stars ranks driving the No. 5 for Jamie Yelton where he would score the Rookie of the Year title in 2009 and the Most Popular Driver Award both years as well.
+In 2010 he picked up his first win at Tri-County and would go on to score five more coming at Hickory, Lonesome Pine, Kingsport, Dillon, and Greenville-Pickens and finish runner up in the points.

-In 2011, Poole scored four UARA-Stars wins at Hickory, Kingsport, Rockingham, and Lonesome Pine.
+In 2011, Poole formed his own race team driving the No. 7 and went on to score four wins at Hickory, Kingsport, Rockingham, and Lonesome Pine.
 He clinched the championship at Rockingham after locking the championship up a week before at Concord.

 ARCA Racing Series

 2011

 Poole made his debut in the ARCA Racing Series at Salem Speedway in 2011, driving the No. 55 Chevrolet for Venturini Motorsports, in which Poole would lead 31 laps and win in his debut.
-Poole ran three more races that year in Venturini's 25 car, scoring a pole and a top five finish at Pocono Raceway.
+Poole ran three more races that year in Venturini's 25 car, scoring a pole and a top-five finish at Pocono Raceway.

 2012

-Poole ran the full 2012 schedule for Venturini in the 25 car, earning 15 top tens, three poles, and back-to-back wins at Elko Speedway and Pocono Raceway while going on to finish 3rd in points.
+Poole ran the full 2012 schedule for Venturini in the No. 25 car, earning fifteen top-tens, three poles, and back-to-back wins at Elko Speedway and Pocono Raceway while going on to finish third in points.